-(1) The significant year-over-year change shown for Mr. Traversa in the "Option Awards" column and "Total column" for December 31, 2019 and December 31, 2020 is due to the additional option award granted to him in December 2019 ("December 2019 Award") that was valued at approximately \$12.7 million on the date of grant.
-For informational purposes, the table below reflects the amounts shown for each year in the "Option Awards" column in the Summary Compensation Table adjusted to (a) deduct the aggregate grant date fair value of the December 2019 Award from fiscal year end 12/31/2020 and (b) instead include the amounts relating to that award and other awards that were expensed for such awards granted prior to fiscal year end 12/31/2020 as disclosed in previous proxy statements.
-As adjusted, the amounts shown for "Options Awards" and "Total" in the Summary Compensation Table for Mr. Traversa would be as follows:
+(1) The significant year-over-year change shown for Mr. Traversa, Mr. Shenouda and Mr. Ence in the "Option Awards" column and "Total column" for December 31, 2021 and December 31, 2020 is due to option awards granted to them in January 2021 ("January 2021 Award") related to company performance in 2020.
+In addition, they were awarded options in December 2021 based on 2021 milestones.
+For informational purposes, the table below reflects the amounts shown for each year in the "Option Awards" column in the Summary Compensation Table adjusted to (a) deduct the aggregate grant date fair value of the awards from fiscal year end 12/31/2021 and (b) instead include the amounts relating to that award and other awards that were expensed for accounting purposes in each fiscal year shown in the Summary Compensation Table.
+The amounts shown for "Options Awards" and "Total" in the Summary Compensation Table for Mr. Traversa, Mr. Shenouda and Mr. Ence would be as follows: